JavaScript is disabled

 • Have a ratio percentage (calculated by IRD) between 0% - 100%.

-Under the ratio option, you’ll pay provisional tax in 6 instalments according to the schedule below.
+Using the ratio option, you’ll pay provisional tax in 6 instalments according to the schedule below.

 Payment dates under the ratio option

-Finally, IRD will calculate the ratio percentage for you by using the information they have from your GST returns and Residual Income Tax - so this option will only work when your tax and GST returns are up to date!
+It’s also important to remember that IRD will calculate the ratio percentage for you by using the information they have from your GST returns and Residual Income Tax – so this option will only work when your tax and GST returns are up to date!

 The accounting income method (AIM)